-The landscape of labour and tax legislation worldwide is ever-changing and not keeping up to date with their subtleties is a sure-fire way to face non-compliance issues.
-As we’ve mentioned before, all contracts, payroll and tax payments need to remain compliant according to the laws that govern the people that you plan to hire, according to their country of residence.
+The landscape of labour and tax legislation worldwide is ever-changing, and not keeping up to date with their subtleties is a surefire way to face non-compliance issues.
+As we've mentioned before, all contracts, payroll and tax payments need to remain compliant according to the laws governing the people you plan to hire, according to their country of residence.

-Not engaging with an EOR when expanding your company worldwide means that you’ll have to hire an in-house team that may or may not be able to maintain compliance as efficiently as those who work with your partner EOR.
-Compliance calls for efficiency and awareness, so this inability can place your company at great legal risk.
+Not engaging with an EOR when expanding your company worldwide means that you'll have to hire an in-house team that may or may not be able to maintain compliance as efficiently as those who work with your partner EOR.
+Compliance calls for efficiency and awareness so that this inability can place your company at significant legal risk.

 2. Increased expenses during expansion efforts

-Without using an EOR during your company’s global expansion efforts, your company will have to establish a new local entity for each country that you wish to expand into and hire from.
-This, as it turns out, can be a rather costly exercise.
+Without using an EOR during your company's global expansion efforts, your company will have to establish a new local entity for each country that you wish to expand into and hire from.
+As it turns out, establishing local entities can be a rather costly exercise.
 Plus, those costs will be unavoidable.

 Firstly, the fees required to create local entities can get quite expensive.
-You may need to hire local lawyers and perhaps even translators to ensure that the establishment of that local entity goes smoothly and that you understand what is happening every step of the way.
-Then, you’ll have to hire multiple teams to manage the workforce of their respective markets, one for each country of operation.
+You may need to hire local lawyers and sometimes even translators to ensure that establishing that local entity goes smoothly and that you understand what is happening every step of the way.
+Then, you'll have to hire multiple teams to manage the workforce of their respective markets, one for each country of operation.

 As you can imagine, the dollar figure will only continue to rise as your business continues to expand.
-With both maintaining and continuation of your expansion efforts, there is only one easy way to mitigate these costs – partner with an Employer or Record.
+With maintaining and continuing your expansion efforts, there is only one easy way to mitigate these costs – partner with an employer or record.